supabase-community/expo-stripe-payments-with-supabase-functions/README.md

 ### Develop locally

+- Run `supabase start` (make sure your Docker daemon is running.)
 - Run `supabase functions serve --env-file .env payment-sheet`
   - NOTE: no need to specify `SUPABASE_URL` and `SUPABASE_ANON_KEY` as they are automatically supplied for you from the linked project.
-- Run the Expo app:
+- Run the Expo app in a separate terminal window:
   - `cd app`
   - `yarn`
   - `yarn start` or `yarn ios` or `yarn android`
 - Make some test 💰🥳
+- Stop local development
+  - Kill the "supabase functions serve watcher" (ctrl + c)
+  - Run `supabase stop` to stop the Docker images.

 ### Deploy